wdphan/headphone-website/README.md

-# 🎧 Headphones Landing Page
+# 🎧 Headphone Store Website

 - Dark interface.
 - With animations when scrolling.